orb-lang/helm/doc/md/helm/helm-db.md

 session machinery will keep track of the state of the important parts of that document, but not using this database\.

+`session` also has a `fact` table, for the same open\-ended expansion purposes as runs\.
+In this case, we might have a map of require strings to their latest hash, so we can retrieve and run any sessions if those modules change\.

 ```sql
 CREATE TABLE session_copy (
    session_id INTEGER PRIMARY KEY,